lorabridge/bridge-lorawan_tx/README.md

 LoRaBridge LoRaWAN Transmitter
 ==============================
+This repository is part of the LoRaBridge project.

 This repository includes the C implementation of a Class-A LoRaWAN transmitter, which is necessary to forward measurements collected at a LoRaBridge Bridge unit towards a LoRaBridge gateway.
 This proof-of-concept implementation is based on the Raspberry PI port of LMIC (Author Wolgang Klenk).

 Features
 --------